Why we use AI

 Standards we follow

-Our approach to AI is aligned with the RICS Professional Standard: Responsible Use of Artificial Intelligence in Surveying Practice, effective 9 March 2026.
-This standard sets mandatory requirements for RICS-regulated firms using AI in the delivery of surveying services.
+The Royal Institution of Chartered Surveyors (RICS) has published a Professional Standard on the Responsible Use of Artificial Intelligence in Surveying Practice, which became effective on 9 March 2026.
+This standard is mandatory for RICS-regulated firms delivering surveying services, and it is the most developed framework we are aware of for AI use in our field.
 You can read the full RICS standard here.

 Questions?
 Get in touch.